knot-system/knot-daemon/README.md

 ## Additional Options

-You may want to edit the `config.php` a bit after the initial setup and add additional information:
+You may want to edit the `config.php` a bit after the initial setup and add additional settings:

 ```php
 <?php